Urijah Faber: Ultimate Fighting Championship

 Faber next faced Francisco Rivera on December 6, 2014, at UFC 181.
 Faber won the fight via second round submission.
 However, the ending was controversial, as Faber stunned Rivera with an eyepoke during a standup exchange.
 The eyepoke went unnoticed by the referee, but immediately preceded the fight ending submission.
 Rivera's management team indicated that they planned to appeal the result in hopes that it would be changed to a no contest, and that the UFC could schedule a rematch with Faber.
 Ultimately, the NSAC upheld the result of a submission victory for Faber.

 A rematch with top contender Raphael Assunção was expected to headline UFC Fight Night 62 on March 21, 2015.
 However, Assunção was forced out of the bout as an ankle first injured in mid-December 2014 was slow to heal and that he was unable to resume the proper training to prepare for the fight in that time frame.
 Subsequently, the UFC removed Faber from the card, and he is expected to be rebooked, possibly against a new opponent at a different event.

 A long speculated "superfight" with former UFC lightweight champion Frankie Edgar took place on May 16, 2015, at UFC Fight Night 66.
 After speculation as to what weight class the bout was to be contested, either featherweight, bantamweight or at a catchweight of somewhere in between, it was announced that the bout would be contested at featherweight.
 Faber lost the fight via unanimous decision, this was his first career loss in a non-title bout.

+In mid 2015 Faber served as coach in UFC's The Ultimate Fighter show for a second time, this time coaching against Conor McGregor, with the pair not expected to fight at the end of the season.
+Faber's team member Ryan Hall ended up winning the competition.

 Faber faced Frankie Saenz on December 12, 2015, at UFC 194.
 He won the back-and-forth fight by unanimous decision.

 A rubber match with Dominick Cruz took place on June 4, 2016, at UFC 199 for the UFC Bantamweight Championship.
 Faber's walkout song was Crazy In Love by Beyonce featuring Jay-Z. He lost the fight via unanimous decision.